vmware-tanzu/tanzu-cli/test/e2e/README.md

 }
 ```

-To customize the choice of the Tanzu binary for usage, you have the option to indicate it by utilizing the environment variable `TANZU_CLI_BINARY_PATH`.
+To customize the choice of the Tanzu binary for usage, you have the option to indicate it by utilizing the environment variable `TANZU_CLI_E2E_TEST_BINARY_PATH`.
 Additionally, within the Tests, the `WithTanzuBinary()` helper method allows you to personalize the Tanzu binary selection.

 Below are the major interfaces defined and implemented as part of the E2E